-Great fisherman’s cabin right by the coast with several good fishing spots a short distance from the floating jetty.
+Great fisherman’s cabin right by the coast with several good fishing spots, great service!
 Perfect for sport & hobby fishermen, as well as larger groups when also using holiday home 08811.

 Outside the cabin, there are several sun terraces in beautiful surroundings.
 The cabin has an open kitchen/living room with large windows facing the fjord that provide lots of light.
 TV with German, Norwegian and international TV channels as well as 80 MBit internet via fiber.

 2 km to Svortland with all service offers.
 Mount Sigjo 473 m.a.s.l. is the highest in the area and has a fantastic view.
 The surrounding area offers well-marked hiking trails.
 Bømlo is a large island that is connected to the mainland by several bridges and underwater tunnels.
 Visit Bømlo's most famous attractions: Moster old church and Moster amphitheatre, or the gold mines at Lykling.
 Day trips: Fløyen and Bryggen in Bergen, Trolltunga, Folgefonna glacier, Lysefjorden with the Prekestolen, Åkrafjorden and Hardanger.

 Here you can fish in sheltered waters between islands and islets all year round or go out to sea.
 400-liter freezer.
 Distance to fishing in the sea outside: 15 minutes with the boats at a speed of 20 knots.
 Boats for rent at the floating jetty directly in front of the holiday home: